-In addition, multi-language code bases could be a serious challenge when implementing a solution, once different components may be written in different languages, not being completely compatible, becoming incompatible with new releases, or being too slow according to the code implementation and language used~\cite{Schelter2018OnCI}.
-Thus, it is common to see \ac{ML} implementations being optimized by C and C++ under the hood, given that they are much faster and efficient than Python and Java, for instance.
-Despite of such optimizations being needed to make many solutions feasible in real world solutions, they are not always performed given that (i) researchers create their solutions as prototypes that only simulates the real world, not requiring optimizations, and (ii) optimizations require a knowledge about code optimization techniques that are very specific or may be limited to a given type of hardware, such as GPUs~\cite{Schelter2018OnCI}.
-Also, implementing data stream algorithms is a hard task, given that we need to execute the whole pipeline continuously: if any component of this pipeline fails, the whole system is going to fail too~\cite{gomes19ds}.
+In addition, multi-language codebases may be a serious challenge when implementing a solution, once different components may be written in different languages, not being completely compatible, becoming incompatible with new releases, or being too slow according to the code implementation and language used~\cite{Schelter2018OnCI}.
+Thus, it is common to see \ac{ML} implementations being optimized by C and C++ under the hood, given that they are much faster and more efficient than Python and Java, for instance.
+Despite such optimizations being needed to make many solutions feasible in real-world solutions, they are not always performed given that (i) researchers create their solutions as prototypes that only simulate the real world, not requiring optimizations, and (ii) optimizations require knowledge about code optimization techniques that are very specific or may be limited to a given type of hardware, such as GPUs~\cite{Schelter2018OnCI}.
+Also, implementing data stream algorithms is a hard task, given that we need to execute the whole pipeline continuously: if any component of this pipeline fails, the whole system may fail~\cite{gomes19ds}.

 Another challenge is to ensure a good performance for the proposed algorithms and models~\cite{10.1145/3352020.3352024}.
-A good performance is essential to deploy ML in the security context because most of the detection solutions operate in runtime to detect attacks as early as possible and slow models will result in significant slowdown to the whole system operation.
-To overcome the performance barriers of software implementations, many security solutions opt to outsource the processing of ML algorithms to third part components.
-A frequent approach in the security context is to propose hardware devices to perform critical tasks, among which the processing of ML algorithms~\cite{Botacin2019RECOSOC}.
+A good performance is essential to deploy ML in the security context because most of the detection solutions operate in runtime to detect attacks as early as possible and slow models will result in a significant slowdown to the whole system operation.
+To overcome the performance barriers of software implementations, many security solutions opt to outsource the processing of ML algorithms to third-party components.
+A frequent approach in the security context is to propose hardware devices to perform critical tasks, among which is the processing of ML algorithms~\cite{Botacin2019RECOSOC}.
 Alternatively, security solutions might also outsource scanning procedures to the cloud.
-Many research work proposed cloud-based AVs~\cite{7831709,10.1145/2420950.2420983}, which have the potential to include ML-based scans among their detection capabilities and streamline such checks to the market.
+Many research works proposed cloud-based AVs~\cite{7831709,10.1145/2420950.2420983}, which have the potential to include ML-based scans among their detection capabilities and streamline such checks to the market.
 We understand that these scenarios should be considered for the proposal of new ML-based detection solutions.